Lucky for me, I love stargazing, hiking and music. Off to Joshua Tree I went to continue my California road trip from Yosemite National Park 🙂

 Inside Joshua Tree National Park

 Let me be frank.
-I went inside the gates to the national park, and it was one time too many.
+I went inside the gates to the national park a few times, and it was one time too many.
 The purpose of these parks around the country is land conservation and preservation of natural beauty.
 This one in particular is just over the size of Rhode Island – so lots to explore (requiring lots of fuel in your tank!).
 I had just ventured south from Yosemite where I climbed mountains and saw meadows and lakes and canyons and wilderness and ah.
 Diversity, ya know?
-Joshua Tree National Park is a sight to see – maaybe like once.
+The actual National Park is a sight to see – maaybe like once every trip here.
 Lots of Joshua Trees and some boulders.
 End of list.

 Don’t get me wrong – I absolutely ADORE J Tree and can’t wait to return.
 Just know it’s not very varied landscape…but you can definitely fill an afternoon with photo opps.
 Upon my return, I’m going to take a rock climbing course and perform amongst the vertical playground 🙂